Action oriented team coaching

 ’It serves to treat disfunctions within the team, with two purposes: to serve the team as a whole, and to serve team members’ interest.’ – Jacob L. Moreno

-With the help of the Watson action-oriented team coach, our goal is to enable a team to:
+As a team coach, my goal is to enable your team to:

 - Renew itself and generate new concepts